Fate of Secondary Droplets Produced by High-speed Raindrops Interacting with a Liquid Pool: Introduction

-Secondary droplets generated by raindrop impacts originate from several mechanisms.
+Secondary droplets generated during drop impacts originate from several mechanisms.
 Prompt splash, which results from instabilities in the initial ejecta sheet, produces very fine droplets within a very short time before the drop fully merges with the pool~\citep{deegan2007complexities, zhang2012evolution, marcotte2019ejecta}.
 Crown rim breakup occurs later as rim ligaments fragment into medium and large droplets~\citep{villermaux2004ligament, eggers2008physics, murphy2015splash}.
 In multi-drop impacts, a distinguishing feature is the central liquid film, a vertically rising sheet that forms between adjacent droplets upon impact.
 Previous studies have shown that this film can reduce the splashing threshold and provide an additional pathway for secondary droplet formation~\citep{liang2018simultaneous, fest2021multiple, zhou2024numerical}.
+Studies of drop impact on solid substrates have also examined secondary droplet dynamics and interaction effects, including analytical models for the diameters and velocities of ejected droplets~\citep{riboux2015diameters}, data-driven analyses of splashing thresholds~\citep{pierzyna2021data}, quantification of atomization in prompt splash and crown rim breakup~\citep{burzynski2020splashing}, and interactions involving multiple impacting drops and non-isolated impacts on substrates by~\citet{roisman2002multiple, wang2018non}.
 In the context of secondary droplet formation during high-speed impacts representative of rainfall, \citet{wang2023analysis} examined the droplet population up to $4$ ms after impact and emphasized the generation of very small droplets associated with the prompt splash. \citet{liu2024experimental} recreated rainfall conditions in the laboratory and measured the secondary droplet number density at various heights above the surface.
 However, the highly dynamic nature of high-speed impacts has made it difficult to quantitatively determine the mechanisms responsible for secondary droplet formation, leaving a substantial gap in current understanding~\citep{veron2015ocean}.